 Our training program addresses the needs of students at the bachelor's, master's, and doctoral levels, as well as postdoctoral researchers and industry professionals who use high-performance computing in their work.

-Active since 1998, HLRS's classroom training program is among the most extensive and experienced in Europe.
+Active since 1998, HLRS's classroom training program is among the most extensive and experienced in Europe in the field of high-performance computing.
 The program is operated in collaboration with the Gauss Centre for Supercomputing, Germany's hosting organization for the Partnership for Advanced Computing in Europe (PRACE).

-Many of HLRS's courses are held in our state-of-the-art training facility, located on the University of Stuttgart's Vaihingen campus.
-In addition, we cooperate with HPC centers that offer courses in other locations across Germany and elsewhere in Europe to share our expertise with a wider audience of HPC users.
+Many of HLRS's classroom courses are held in our state-of-the-art training facility, located on the University of Stuttgart's Vaihingen campus.
+In addition, we cooperate with HPC centers that offer courses at other locations across Germany and elsewhere in Europe to share our expertise with a wider audience of HPC users.

-In most units, the key issue for the success is the combination of teaching and hands-on sessions.
-The exercises are programmed mainly in groups of two participants on pre-installed systems in the course room.
+In most units, the key to success is the combination of teaching and hands-on exercises.
+The exercises are typically programmed in groups of two participants on pre-installed systems in the classroom.
+In online courses, participants solve the exercises in small groups ("breakout rooms").
+Here, the exercises are completed either on the participants' systems or on a remote cluster.

 Using a modular, blended learning course format, the Supercomputing-Akademie's courses incorporate the best features of classroom and online learning.
 Most of the course content is provided online alongside regularly scheduled live online class sessions, making it convenient for professionals to develop HPC knowledge in parallel with their normal job responsibilities.